Shibin-Abraham/telegram-bot/README.md

-# QR Code Generator Bot 🤖
+# QR Code Generator Telegram Bot 🤖

 A **Telegram bot** built with **Node.js** using **Express.js** and the **telegram-bot-api** module to generate QR codes on the fly.
 It's simple, fast, and fully open-source! 🚀